rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 [user@rocky ~]$ scp CA.pub root@rocky-vm.example.com:/etc/ssh/
 ```

-Adding the following lines to `/etc/ssh/sshd_config` file to specify the key and certificate to use by the server and trust your CA to identify users:
+Adding the following lines to `/etc/ssh/sshd_config` file to specify the previously copied key and certificate to use by the server and trust the CA to identify users:

 ```
 [user@rocky ~]$ ssh user@rocky-vm.example.com